Thinking About Buying Gold? Here’s How It Actually Works in a Retirement Account

 What Makes a Gold IRA Different From a Traditional IRA?

-Gold IRA is a type of self-directed Individual Retirement Account.
+A Gold IRA is a type of self-directed Individual Retirement Account.

 Unlike traditional IRAs that usually hold stocks, bonds, or mutual funds, a Gold IRA allows certain IRS-approved physical precious metals to be held inside a retirement account.